 Vicarious liability both protects employees while also giving people who have been injured in accidents a better means to recover reasonable amounts of compensation.
 Companies are far more likely to have the resources available to pay out settlement amounts than individuals would, so it is better for the plaintiff to be able to file the claim against that company rather than the employee.

-For further information and guidance on how employers may be held liable for an auto accident, speak with a knowledgeable New York personal injury lawyer at the Law Office of Evan W. Kohn.
+For further information and guidance on how employers may be held liable for an auto accident, speak with a knowledgeable car accident lawyer Bronx at the Law Office of Evan W. Kohn.